 For example, you can go to the local pub, doubling as an in-game portal, and earn experience points that way, possibly winning the location for whichever side the gamer chooses to side with.

-Ingress also had the unique experience of being involved with academia, specifically being studied as a connection with globalism and sharing cultural significant sites with one another.
+Ingress also had the unique experience of being involved with academia, specifically being studied as a connection with globalism and sharing cultural significant sites.
 It allows the players to connect, especially with the emphasis on teamwork that the game requires.